struct/vector_t/README.md

 The API convention is built off function callbacks for working with vector contents and very simple push/pop semantics for adding and removing elements.

+The vector_t library is not thread safe but does contain a simple locking mechanism to prevent write modifications while using the `vector_for_each` callback.
+It is enabled with the `-DWRITE_LOCK` flag or by modifying the Makefile.

 # API

 The API documentation is below.
 You can also look at *unit_tests.c* for some examples of how to use it.